PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * use IN2P3-CC and IN2P3-CC_SGE_VL as FR T1 in brokerage
   * unset commandToPilot for jobs reassigned by rebrokerage
   * added retryJobsInActive
   * added --maxJobs and --running to killJobLowPrio.py